Video content, when done well, can be an incredibly powerful tool for promoting your business.

 In a short space of time you can communicate your company’s key selling points whilst presenting a professional, corporate image.

-Ideally if you’re looking for a high end finish and are planning to use your video in a significant marketing campaign we’d recommend utilising the services of a video production company.
+Ideally if you’re looking for a high end finish and are planning to use your video in a significant marketing campaign we’d recommend utilizing the services of the experts at Minifridge Media a video production company.
 Doing so can prevent your company from potentially appearing amateur as well as saving you valuable time that can be spent on running your business.

 Here are some top tips for outsourcing your video production:

 Costs can vary greatly depending on the quality of the kit used and the filming experience of those making and editing the video.
 It’s worth speaking to a few companies to assess the value they’re offering.

 Check their show reel and make sure you’ve viewed a number of their previous videos before commissioning their content.
 Let them know exactly what you liked and didn’t like about their previous efforts.
 If you didn’t like anything then you better contact another company.

 >> Don’t’ film for the sake of it

 Before you make a video you need to decide why someone is going to want to watch it?
 What is the key message you want to get across and can you do so before losing the viewer’s interest?

 >> Think about click bait first

 Before you start filming think about how are you going to publicise your video?
 If you’re planning to promote it via a social media campaign it takes a lot to get people’s attention away from non-commercial content .
 Can you come up with a good hook to use in the headline of your Facebook post or Tweet to steal their focus away from “Samurai cats” and the like?